1. Choose your test, preferred format, and an available test date+–

 - Valid passport

-If you wish to register for the test, but you do not have one of the above documents, please contact the Finnbrit office before booking a test.
+If you wish to register for the test, but do not have one of the above documents, please contact the Finnbrit office before booking a test.

 Important: The same ID must be used to register and to identify yourself at the test.